 iCSS (as the Kent Interdisciplinary Research Centre in Cyber Security) achieved recognition as an Academic Centre of Excellence in Cyber Security Research (ACE-CSR) from 2015-2017 and 2018-2022 by the NCSC (National Cyber Security Centre) – part of the UK Government Communications Headquarters (GCHQ).

-The group leads cyber security teaching at the School of Computing, being heavily involved with the delivery of programmes at undergraduate and postgraduate levels.
+The group leads cyber security teaching in the division of Computing, Engineering, and Mathematical Sciences, being heavily involved with the delivery of programmes at undergraduate and postgraduate levels.
 The portfolio of programmes includes the MSc in Cyber Security, which achieved the NCSC full certification status for 2020-2025 and the BSc in Computer Science (Cyber Security).
-They provide placement opportunities, allowing students to gain experience in industry as part of their study.
+They also provide placement opportunities, allowing students to gain experience in industry as part of their study.